zepez/zepez.dev/src/content/post/nonovel-io/index.md

 ### Synopsis

-It's the perfect excuse to use AI, right?
+This is the perfect excuse to use AI, right?
 Most of the books I'm interested in are *old* - certainly old enough to be written well before the 2021 knowledge cutoff of OpenAI's public models.

 Synopsis generation can be done zero-shot, like so: